This pumpkin baked oatmeal is a healthy fall breakfast that’s gluten-free, vegan and refined sugar-free. Perfect for meal prep or weekend brunch.

 Sprouted oats –Sprouted whole grains, legumes, nuts and seeds are more easily digestible and also more nutritious than regular flours.
 The sprouting process breaks down phytic acid allowing for better absorption of some nutrients like iron, calcium and zinc, and also makes the grains easier to digest.
 Sprouted foods are more nutritious since the process increases the bioavailability of protein, vitamins, minerals, and antioxidants.
 They also have a lower glycemic index meaning they are better at keeping your blood sugar stable instead of creating a post-meal blood-sugar spike.
 (2) I always recommend sprouted grains and bread.
 I love One Degree Organics and have been using their product of years.

 Pumpkin – this winter squash is an excellent vitamin A. One cup of pumpkin contains over 200% the RDA for vitamin A. That’s pretty impressive!
 The vitamin A found in pumpkin is in the form of beta carotene.
-Beta Carotene acts as an antioxidant in the body which can protect your cells against free radical damage.
+Beta Carotene acts as an antioxidant in the body that can protect your cells against free radical damage.
 (3) Pumpkin is also an excellent source of fiber.
 Fiber is essential for healthy digestion and feeding the good gut bacteria found in your intestinal tract.
 While it’s recommended to get 25-30 grams of fiber per day, I recommend more to ensure a healthy, thriving gut and optimal digestion.

 IF YOU LOVE THIS PUMPKIN BAKED OATMEAL, YOU’LL ALSO ENJOY THESE RECIPES: